paigeyeung/exoplanetresearchworkshop/index.md

 ---
 <div class="page-display-light" markdown="1">

-## Latest Update (May 25, 2020)
+## Latest Update (May 28, 2020)

-We know that it is a busy time of year for many of you, so normal meetings will resume on **5/27**.
-Good luck on exams and any other assignments/commitments you may have during this time!
+By **June 5th**, please let your point person know if your group intends to write a paper, or we'll give your transits to another group that is writing one.
+More information on writing papers is [here](/papers/).

-If you would still like to work on tasks, the document of tasks for all groups is [here](https://docs.google.com/document/d/1Bl8x1cWRS_cJc2oFljb9NaK1Ps5YVv3XcK7tgvh97UQ/edit?usp=sharing){:target="_blank"}.
+The document of tasks for all groups is [here](https://docs.google.com/document/d/1Bl8x1cWRS_cJc2oFljb9NaK1Ps5YVv3XcK7tgvh97UQ/edit?usp=sharing){:target="_blank"}.
 If your group is writing a paper, feel free to get started on it whenever you are ready, and reach out to your point person for any guidance you need.
-More information on writing papers is [here](/papers/).

 We encourage you to schedule small group meetings to discuss the project and work on tasks within your groups.
 If you need help getting set up, please let us know.